In this tutorial, you’ll learn how to find the position of the last occurrence of a character in a string in Excel.

 - Copy and paste the code in the module window.

-Now the formula would be available in all the worksheet of the workbook.
+Now the formula would be available in all the worksheets of the workbook.

 You May Also Like the Following Excel Tutorials: